samiraslani/Transformers/README.md

 ### 2. Sentiment Analysis

-- **Approaches Implemented**: The sentiment analysis task is approached through various models:
+- **Approaches Implemented Prior to Transformers**: The sentiment analysis task is approached through various models:
   - Simple RNNs
   - Bi-directional Encoder-Decoder LSTMs with additive attention
   - Transformer encoder model

-  The performance of these models is evaluated, and results can be found [here](Sentiment-DotAtten.ipynb/).
+  The performance of the encoder transformer is evaluated, and results can be found [here](Sentiment-DotAtten.ipynb/).

-### 3. Multi-Class Classification Using BERT
+### 3. Multi-Class Classification

-- **Pre-trained BERT Model**: A pre-trained BERT model from the Hugging Face library is used for classifying consumer complaints.
+-**Using Pre-trained BERT Model**: A pre-trained BERT model from the Hugging Face library is used for classifying consumer complaints.
 The dataset used is publicly available at [gov.data](https://catalog.data.gov/dataset/consumer-complaint-database).

   **Categories**:
   - Vehicle Loan